pocketrice/avgprog64/README.md

 <p align="center">
   <br>
-A lil redux of the original "average programmer" drawing made in Java Swing about a year ago.
-Recreation of the Super Mario 64 start screen using some Blockbench and LibGDX magic.</em>
+Recreation of the Super Mario 64 start screen with a small twist using some Blockbench and LibGDX magic.
+A tiny redux of a 2D Java Swing drawing made about a year ago.</em>

   <br><br>